 Tripartite political body of the European Commission

 The Advisory Committee on Safety and Health at Work (ACSH) is the central body of the European Commission for all issues relating to occupational safety and health.
-This is where any Community action and EU initiatives are discussed, information is exchanged and opin-ions are formed.
-‘Occupational Safety and Health’ is realised.
+This is where any community action and EU initiatives are discussed, information is exchanged and opinions are formed.
+The ACSH is a formative agent of occupational safety and health.

 The Advisory Committee consists of three full members per EU Member State.
-They are in detail a government representative, a trade union representative and a representative of the employers' organisations (currently 84 members).
+In detail, they comprise a government representative, a trade union representative and a representative of the employers' organisations (currently 84 members).
 Two substitute members are appointed for each full member.
 The representatives belong to their respective stakeholders:

 Each stakeholder group appoints a coordinator and a speaker.
 The ACSH holds two plenary sessions each year.
 In addition, the three interest groups also meet twice a year.
 The Committee is chaired by the Commission, more specifically the Directorate-General for Employment, Social Affairs and Inclusion, Unit B.3 (Luxembourg).
 The organisation of the work of the Committee is chaired by a Bureau, consisting of two representatives of the Commission as well as the speakers and coordinators of the stakeholders.